kimberly1295/kimberly1295.github.io/_posts/2016-3-16-EmbeddableReporting.md

 22. Go to `http://ers-<your_name>.mybluemix.net`  to access your application.

-23. Under the `View Reports` label enter the `url` value from number 20, select view report button.
+23. Under the `View Reports` label enter the `url` value, select view report button.

 24. An iframe will be displayed that contains the report, created using the embeddable reporting service, in the application.
 A link `access report` is also displayed to view the chart.